chenjr0719/Django-Examples/README.md

 The example is from **Django Girls 學習指南**.

-You can find the original ceontent: https://djangogirlstaipei.gitbooks.io/django-girls-taipei-tutorial/content/
+You can find the original content: https://djangogirlstaipei.gitbooks.io/django-girls-taipei-tutorial/content/

 Thanks to them **Django Girls**.

 ## How to Use?

-I suggest to use **Docker** to create the environment of **Django**.
+I suggest using **Docker** to create the environment of **Django**.

 You can use this **Docker** image: https://github.com/dockerfiles/django-uwsgi-nginx